taycaldwell/riot-api-java/README.md

 A simple to use, Riot Games API (Beta) wrapper for Java.

-Version 1.0 of this library is available.

-Tests, documentation, and a completed ReadMe will be available soon.

 ## Setup

 Download the .jar file, and add it as an external library to your project.